LukaNestorovic/HospitalApplication/README.md

+-Mine assignment was Patient role
-Credentials for patient login:
+-Credentials for patient login:
-Email: a@gmail.com
+-Email: a@gmail.com
-Password: 1234
+-Password: 1234